ReubenCode/ReubenCode/README.md

 ReubenCode/ReubenCode is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
-Hello, anyone and everyone who is currntly reading this.
-I'm still pretty new to the coding game.
-I got my feet wet with python and im tackling java next.
-Feel free to reach out with any advise you can throw my way!